PrateekSingh2/algolib3.0/README.md

 ## 🚀 Local Development

 If you want to work locally using your own IDE, you can clone this repo and run the simulator engine on your machine.
-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating).
+The only requirement is having Node.js & pnpm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating).

 Follow these steps to initialize the matrix: